Mars24 Frequently Asked Questions

 During mission planning, the MER-A team at the NASA Jet Propulsion Laboratory specified that the mission clock for each MER lander should (1) use mean Mars time units as the clock ticks, but (2) be roughly aligned with Local True Solar Time at the middle of the originally planned mission duration of 90 sols.
 This second requirement, in other words, means that on about the 45th sol of the Spirit mission, noon on the mission clock was within 30 seconds of true solar noon at longitude 184.5215°W.

-(Note: Spirit operated for over 2200 sols, and as of August 2012, Opportunity had passed 3000 sols.
-The planned duration has been greatly exceeded!)
+(Note: Spirit operated for over 2200 sols, and as in January 2015, Opportunity reached 3900 sols.
+The planned mission durations were greatly exceeded!)

 The difference between mission time and LMST at the landing site is quite large because when Spirit landed on Mars, the planet was at the point in its orbit where the difference between Local True Solar Time (LTST) and LMST — what the technical notes call the Equation of Time — was near its maximum value.
 So although on the day of landing there was a 10-Mars minute difference between the mission clock and LTST, the difference between the mission clock and LMST was over 41 Mars minutes.